 Earlier in the history of miniaturized satellites, “NASA didn’t give a rat’s ass” about them, Semeter says, with one official harrumphing, “Why would somebody who drives a Ferrari care about Matchboxes?”
 Then the National Science Foundation convinced NASA that solid science research could be done by mini-satellites.
 Today, ANDESITE is but one government effort to study space weather.
-Last February, a National Oceanic and Atmospheric Administration satellite was launched to record data about solar wind.
+In February 2015, a National Oceanic and Atmospheric Administration satellite was launched to record data about solar wind.

 Cody Nabong (ENG’15), ANDESITE’s project manager, joined BUSAT on a buddy’s recommendation after being stymied in his search for an internship.
 (A picture of his friend on a zero-gravity flight was a grabber.)
 “I’ve been interested in aerospace since I came here, so it wasn’t a hard decision,” says Nabong, who appreciates the hands-on practice of the classroom concepts he’s studied that the team has provided.
 “The computer program that you use to make your 3-D models—I got a lot of practice with that.
 And then I learned a bunch about communications stuff that I wouldn’t have been exposed to if I had just had courses.…The biggest thing I’ve learned is how you meet requirements for an engineering project,” he says, referring to the government competitions and reviews the ANDESITE project has hurdled.